EUROFIMA as a Public International Body

 In order to ensure an efficient interaction with the Board of Directors, the meetings are also attended by the Management.
 The Chairman works with the Management in between the meetings.

 The Audit and Risk Committee supports the Board of Directors in its comprehensive supervisory role with respect to financial control, risk control, audit and compliance management.
 In this respect, it oversees the activities of both Internal and External Audit.
-It consists of three Board members.
+It consists of at least three Board members.

 Under the authority of the Chief Executive Officer and the supervision of the Board of Directors, the Management is responsible for managing the business, overseeing the day-to-day operations of the organization, and preparing decisions for the Board of Directors.
-The Management consists of the Chief Executive Officer and the Chief Financial Officer.
+The Management consists of the Chief Executive Officer and the Chief Operating Officer.
 The Management meets as and when required by the operations of the organization.